sugarlabs/musicblocks/guide/README.md

 ###  <a name="oscilloscope">4.13 The Oscilloscope</a>

-Music Blocks has an Oscillosope Widget to visualize the music as it plays.
+Music Blocks has an Oscilloscope Widget to visualize the music as it plays.

 ![widget](./oscilloscope1.svg "Oscilloscope")